This article is about OneDrive in Windows 8 or Windows 8.1.

 File Explorer - OneDrive appears in File Explorer in the Folder list on the left, where you find your PC's other storage locations.
 Click OneDrive to see the folders and files there, then click the file you want, to open it.

 Office apps - You can use Office apps to open files from OneDrive.
-In an Office app, tap or click File > Open, then under Open, select OneDrive as the source of the file you want to open.
+In an Office app, select File > Open, then under Open, select OneDrive as the source of the file you want to open.
 Browse to find the file and click Open.

 OneDrive.com website - Sign in to the OneDrive website with your Microsoft account.
 Browse to find the file you want.